turbofish-org/orga/docs/concurrency.md

 In the future, we can design more efficient schedulers.
 A few possible enhancements are:
 - *Larger epochs* - A simple enhancement is to let each worker contain an ordered queue of N transitions for each epoch, rather than a single transition per worker.
 - *Synchronization barriers* - Rather than epochs, workers could each have their own wait-queues which will also contain *barriers* which reference barriers in other workers as dependencies.
-When a barrier is encountered, the worker will only block if any dependency barriers have not been passed, otherwise will continue.
+When a barrier is encountered, the worker will only block if any of its dependencies have not completed, otherwise will continue.
 This can allow for higher utilization while maintaining determinism.
 Ordering the transitions and barriers can be done many ways for further optimization.
 - *Time estimates* - If we can estimate the runtime of a transition, (e.g. based on recording its initial `CheckTx` runtime or using heuristics which inspect the transition), we can queue the transitions among workers more efficiently with bin-packing.
 - *Execute and flush* - We currently treat transition execution and flushing its writes to our working store as a single atomic operation.
 If we separate these two phases, we can utilize axiom #3 to execute some transactions in parallel but flush their writes in-order for a slight gain in concurrency.